 Founded in 2015, the Academic Engagement Network (AEN) is an independently run non-profit organization headquartered in Washington, D.C. engaging, educating, and empowering faculty and staff on university and college campuses across the U.S. to:

 In recent years, Israel’s detractors on campus — both faculty and students — have used increasingly aggressive tactics to delegitimize Israel and demoralize its supporters.
 These have included attempts to exclude Jewish and Zionist students from participation in progressive coalitions, efforts to withdraw their own universities from study abroad and exchange relationships with Israeli academic institutions, campaigns seeking to discredit major Jewish American organizations and initiatives, denials of funding and recognition to pro-Israel student organizations, and refusals to write letters of recommendation for students wishing to study at Israeli universities.

-To support members in their efforts to further the organization’s goals, AEN provides micro-grants and other forms of financial support to faculty members to host campus programs; prepares guides and other educational resources; sponsors conferences, seminars, and convenings for faculty; offers advice and guidance to faculty members who are facing issues on their campuses; and connects and mobilizes members in a growing national multidirectional network.
+To support members in their efforts to further the organization’s goals, AEN provides micro-grants and Speakers Bureau grants to host campus programs; prepares guides and other educational resources; sponsors events for faculty; offers advice and guidance to faculty members who are facing issues on their campuses; and connects and mobilizes members in a growing national multidirectional network.